 The extent to which a project proposes to use the least amount of AHP subsidy per AHP-targeted unit.
 In the case of an application for a project financed by a subsidized advance, the total amount of AHP subsidy used by the project shall be estimated based on the Bank's cost of funds as of the date on which all applications are due for the funding period in which the application is submitted.
 The project with the lowest subsidy per unit requested will receive 5 points.
 The project with the highest subsidy per unit requested will receive 0 points.
 Projects in between will receive points on a sliding scale from 0 to 5 points.

-The calculation formula is: =IF (SPU Grant Amount/Units Below 80) < Max SPU then 5-(5\(((SPU Grant Amount/Units Below 80)-Min SPU)/ (Max SPU-Min SPU))) Else 0)
+The calculation formula is: =IF (SPU Grant Amount/Units equal to or Below 80) < Max SPU then 5-(5(((SPU Grant Amount/Units Below 80)-Min SPU)/(Max SPU-Min SPU))) Else 0)

 III.
-HOMEOWNERSHIP DOWN PAYMENT (DP) PROGRAMS
+Homeownership Down Payment (DP) Products